DataDog/dd-mobile-bridge/API_REFERENCE.md

     - `key`: The view unique key identifier.
     - `name`: The view name.
-    - `timestampMs`: The timestamp when the view started (in milliseconds).
+    - `timestampMs`: Optional.
+The timestamp when the view started (in milliseconds).
+If not provided, current timestamp will be used.
-    - `context`: The additional context to send.
+    - `context`: Optional.
+The additional context to send.

 - `stopView(key: string, timestampMs: long, context: map)`

     Stop tracking a RUM View.

     - `key`: The view unique key identifier.
-    - `timestampMs`: The timestamp when the view stopped (in milliseconds).
+    - `timestampMs`: Optional.
+The timestamp when the view stopped (in milliseconds).
+If not provided, current timestamp will be used.
-    - `context`: The additional context to send.
+    - `context`: Optional.
+The additional context to send.

 - `startAction(type: string, name: string, timestampMs: long, context: map)`